Want to be a winner? Just do it!

 Here's a simple question to get you started.
 There are three monkeys sitting on a tree, above a pond.
 One of the monkeys decides to jump into the pond.
 How many monkeys are left on the tree?
 Two?
 Wrong.

 Do you find yourself struggling to take action on your plans and intentions?
-Well, here''s a five-point programme to help you move from intent to action.
+Well, here's a five-point programme to help you move from intent to action.

 Remember, a journey of a thousand miles begins with a single step.
-Sometimes the task ahead looks so enormous that we feel overwhelmed - and we don''t do anything about it.
-Break that up into smaller sub-tasks, and suddenly you''ll find something that''s doable.
-Remember that old adage -‘Something is better than nothing''?
-It''s still true.
+Sometimes the task ahead looks so enormous that we feel overwhelmed that we don't do anything about it.
+Break that up into smaller sub-tasks, and suddenly you'll find something that's doable.
+Remember that old adage -‘Something is better than nothing’.
+It's still true.

 Visualise success.
-If you want to do an MBA at a premier school and plan to devote three hours a day to studying, don''t think about missing the football game on television, or about not being able to go out for that Saturday night bash.
+If you want to do an MBA at a premier school and plan to devote three hours a day to studying, don't think about missing the football game on television, or about not being able to go out for that Saturday night bash.
 Think instead of the job that you could get post your MBA, the rewards that it would bring, the dreams that would get realised.

 "Sir," JP Morgan replied, "I do not know what is in the envelope.
-However, if you show me, and I like it, I give you my word as a gentleman that I will pay you what you ask."
+However, if you show me and I like it, I will give you my word as a gentleman that I will pay you what you ask."
 The man agreed to the terms, and handed over the envelope.
-JP Morgan opened it, and pulled out a single sheet of paper.
+JP Morgan opened it and pulled out a single sheet of paper.
 He gave it one look - a mere glance - then handed it back to the gentleman.
 And paid him the agreed-upon sum of $25,000!
 On that sheet of paper, were two things:

 Every morning, write down a list of the things that need to be done that day.